 Ms. Alicastro earned an associates in applied science degree from SUNY at Alfred in human services, a bachelor of arts degree from Boston College in elementary and special education, a master of arts degree from New York University in counselor education, and a master of science degree in special education and a professional diploma in educational administration from Long Island University, C. W. Post College.

-Tom has been an educator for 33 years and a retiree as of July 1,2020; 23 of those years as an administrator.
-He has extensive experience in the middle and high school levels as a teacher, department chair, dean of students, assistant principal and principal.
-The past 10 years he has been a Jr./Sr High School Principal in a school of 1,400 students.
-Tom has been an active member of the SAANYS Region 5 Executive Board serving as President in 2019.
-He also facilitated the Region 5 professional development event held in the fall of 2019.
+Tom has been an educator for 35 years and a retiree as of July 1, 2020; 24 of those years as an administrator.
+He has extensive k-12 experience as a teacher, department chair, dean of students, assistant principal, and principal.
+He has been an active member of the SAANYS Region 5 Executive Board serving as president during the 2019-20 school year.
+He also facilitated the region 5 professional development event held in the fall of 2019.

-Tom earned his bachelors and master’s degree at SUNY Oswego.
+Tom earned his bachelor’s and master’s degree at SUNY Oswego.
 He received his CAS/SDA in Administration from SUNY New Paltz.
-Tom began his administrative career in the Rondout Valley School District as a dean of students and assistant principal before taking on his first principal job in Hunter-Tannersville Middle/High School before moving the junior and senior high principal in the Saugerties Central School District.
-Tom has also served as president of the district’s Administrative and Supervisory Personnel Association over the past four years, successfully negotiating contract settlements.
+His administrative career began in the Rondout Valley School District as a dean of students and assistant principal before taking on his first principal job in Hunter-Tannersville Middle/High School.
+After 5 years, he left to take the junior high school principal position in his home town of Saugerties.
+Three years later, the high school position was added to his duties.
+He spent the next 10 years as principal of both buildings with a student population of 1,400.
+Tom also served as president of the district’s Administrative and Supervisory Personnel Association, successfully negotiating two contract settlements.
+During the 2021-22 school year, Tom came out of retirement to take on a one year principal role in Mt.
+Marion Elementary school.

-Tom is especially proud of increasing the number of collegiate and advanced placement courses in his school while raising the graduation rate over 10 percent during his tenure as principal.
+Tom is especially proud of increasing the number of collegiate and advanced placement courses in his school while raising the graduation rate over 15 percent during his tenure as principal.
 He also supported the development of the PBIS initiative in both the junior and senior high schools.
-Tom has been a member of several district wide committees including APPR, Technology, CDEP, Professional Practices, School/Community Relations Committee and most recently the Diversity Committee.
+Tom has been a member of several district wide committees including APPR, technology, CDEP, professional practices, school/community relations committee as well as the diversity committee.
 Finally, Tom is a member of SAANYS, NASSP, ASCD, NYSMSA.

 Dr. Dawkins has been an educator for 40 years, 25 as an administrator.
 He retired from the Rensselaer City School District in 2010 after serving as middle and high school principal for 21 years.
 Prior to that, he served the Cohoes City School District as an assistant middle school principal and social studies teacher.